wmbenedetto/examplify/README.md

         // Look for scripts with ids starting with "foobar" prefix  : 'foobar',

-        // After each example is added to the page, call this function onEach : function(example,counter){
+        // After each example is added to the page, this function is called onEach : function(example,counter){
             console.log('Example rendered');
         },

-        // Once all examples have been added to the page, call this function onComplete : function(){
+        // Once all examples have been added to the page, this function is called onComplete : function(){
             console.log('Example rendering complete');
         }